 Kristopher Kaufman, MS CIS

-Associate Director of Data Architecture, Clinical Research Informatics & Technology
+Associate Director of Data Architecture and IT Software Engineering, Clinical Research Informatics & Technology

-Kristopher Kaufman leads a diverse group of data engineers and business intelligence analysts to help Clinical Research Administration reduce data redundancies and increase optimization of processes through automation, centralizing data, and generating insights with various reporting and dashboarding platforms.
+Kristopher Kaufman leads a diverse group of data, analytics, and software engineers with a focus on helping Clinical Research Administration reduce data redundancies and increase optimization of processes through automation, centralizing data, generating insights, and building impactful applications.

 Anna Patruno, BS